hyxabrod/flutter_fbi/README.md

 <br><br><br>

 The architecture follows the **"One Widget → One Binder"** principle, ensuring clean separation and maintainability.
-Each Flutter widget has its own dedicated binder, which can connect to single features (simple scenarios) or coordinate multiple features (complex scenarios), with reactive data flow powered by RxDart streams.
+Each Flutter widget has its own dedicated binder, which can connect to single features (simple scenarios) or coordinate multiple features (complex scenarios), with reactive data flow powered by Dart streams.

 <br><br>